BabelfishNL/PeglingJS/README.md

 	* `idxn`: is the character index after accepting `pat` in `inp`, or is -1 if the parse failed
 	* `ast`: is an abstract syntax tree for the parsed non-terminal (or a data structure representing where parsing failed eventually if `idxn` is -1

-#### 6.1.5. `Pegling.pegRules`, `Pegling.pegParser`
+#### 6.1.5. `Pegling.pegRules`, `Pegling.mkPhase1`

-Auxiliary functions which form the two halves of `Pegling.parser`:
+Auxiliary functions which form the two halves of `Pegling.mkCompiler`:

 * `Pegling.pegRules` are the rules for the PEG grammar
-* `Pegling.pegParser` is a parser for PeglingJS PEG specifications
+* `Pegling.mkPhase1` is a parser for PeglingJS PEG specifications
-* `Pegling.tracedParser` is a function which take a list of loglevels as described in 6.1.1 and returns a pegparser that generates those logs (for debugging grammars).
-Usage: `Pegling.tracedParser(pegSource,[loglevels during parser gen (e.g. nonterminals')],[loglevels for the parser])`
+* `Pegling.tracedParser` is a function which take a list of loglevels as described in 6.1.1 and returns a mkPhase1 that generates those logs (for debugging grammars).
+Usage: `Pegling.tracedmkCompiler(pegSource,[loglevels during parser gen (e.g. nonterminals')],[loglevels for the parser])`

 ### 6.2.
 Rules
 The `rdi` rules have the following format: